typst/packages/packages/preview/sunny-famnit/0.2.0/README.md

 	author: "your name"
 	studij: "your course",
-	mentor: "your mentor"
+	mentor: (
+    name: "his name",
+    en: ("prepends","postpends"), // you can prepend or postpend any titles
+    sl: ("predstavki","postavki"),// you can prepend or postpend any titles ),
-	somentor: none, // if you have a co-mentor write him here, else you can just remove the line.
+	somentor: none, // if you have a co-mentor write him here the same way as mentor, else you can just remove the line.
+	work_mentor: none, // if you have a work mentor, the same as above

 	naslov: "your title in slovene",
 	title: "your title",